 AI at the Service of Officers

 Alongside robotic partners, regular police officers are likely to receive helmets equipped with AI support to enhance their effectiveness.
-For example, in critical situations, artificial intelligence will assist officers in making life-or-death decisions: whether to open fire or not.
+For example, in critical situations artificial intelligence could assist officers in making life-or-death decisions, such as whether to open fire.

-At the same time, Professor San warned that before fully integrating “Robocops” into community life, numerous legal aspects and privacy issues must be addressed.
-This is particularly relevant to ethical challenges, as recent studies have shown that , creating new risks in law enforcement.
-However, experts emphasize that if it is properly controlled and used in accordance with ethical standards.
-Currently, Professor San is conducting a global survey among police officers, including in the UK, to gauge their attitudes toward AI technologies.
+At the same time, Professor San warned that before fully integrating ‘Robocops’ into community life, numerous legal and privacy issues must be addressed.
+This raises ethical challenges and creates new risks in law enforcement.
+Experts emphasize that, if these systems are properly controlled and used according to ethical standards, the risks can be managed.
+Currently, Professor San is conducting a global survey of police officers, including in the UK, to gauge attitudes toward AI technologies.

 As part of the study, officers are shown two types of devices.
 The “service” robot specializes in patrolling and interacting with citizens, while the “crime fighter” model is capable of pursuing and physically apprehending suspects.

 Professor San expects that in Western countries, including the UK, officers will prefer the “fighters.”
 “Combat robots can minimize the danger and unpredictability of risky situations,” he noted.
-The expert drew an analogy with bomb disposal robots, which are already saving lives, adding that one such machine can replace three officers, as it does not require rest or breaks.
+The expert drew an analogy with bomb disposal robots, which are already saving lives, adding that one such machine can replace three officers because it does not require rest or breaks.

 A Global Trend: From China to the UK